 The use of popular ITSM frameworks and methodologies is somewhat counterintuitive

 One would think that high-maturity organizations have far more ITSM frameworks and methodologies in play.
-On the one hand this is true but, on the other, Figure 11 from the HDI report shows two interesting deviations:
+On the one hand, this is true but, on the other, Figure 11 from the HDI report shows two interesting deviations in its ITSM stats:

 - High-maturity IT organizations are the lowest users of ITIL, the most popular ITSM best practice framework – even lower than their low-maturity peers